csutorasa/wiclax4j/docs/acquisitiontype.md

 Defaults to `CLOCK`.

+### getClockResponse

+Optional.
+Response to the clock query.
+The command includes a standard time mask.

+Defaults to `CLOCK DD-MM-YYYY hh:mm:ss`.

 ### setClockCommand

 Optional.
 Command to send to initialize the device clock.
 The command includes a standard time mask.

-Defaults to `CLOCK YYYY/MM/DD hh:mm:ss`
+Defaults to `'CLOCK' DD-MM-YYYY hh:mm:ss`

 ### rewindCommand

 Optional.
 Command to send to ask the device all the passings it has in memory.
+The command includes a standard time mask.

-Defaults to `REWIND`.
+Defaults to `REWIND DD-MM-YYYY hh:mm:ss DD-MM-YYYY hh:mm:ss`.

 ### startReadCommand